 - Helps them to understand the importance of plant life for humans, animals, and insects.

-- Can create an interest in cooking.
+- Can create an interest in cooking what they grow.

 - Bridges into learning about animals and insects.